 Note that fertilizing may not be necessary if you repot using fresh potting soil every spring.

-Any environmental imbalance can make your pothos more susceptible to infestation by insect pests such as mealybugs and spider mites.
+Any environmental imbalance can make your pothos more susceptible to infestation by insect pests and sap suckers such as aphids, mealybugs, scale insects, and spider mites.

 Examples of these imbalances are:

 - Incorrect humidity levels)